Pyramid-Systems-Inc/TidyTop/Migration_Implementation_Plan.md

 1. **Business Logic Conversion**
    - Convert core algorithms and business logic to C#
+   - Transform file management into desktop organization logic
    - Use automated tools as a starting point, then refactor
    - Implement proper error handling patterns
    - Add async/await for better responsiveness

 2. **UI Migration**
+   - Transform from windowed application to desktop overlay
-   - Recreate UI using Avalonia XAML
+   - Implement custom fence controls using Avalonia
    - Implement MVVM pattern with ReactiveUI
    - Use data binding instead of event handlers
    - Implement commands for user actions